iRobotEducation/root-docs/README.md

 In order to connect your Root® coding robots to the iRobot Coding App, your device requires Bluetooth® Low Energy (BLE) and a [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility) supported browser like Chrome or Edge.

 For the advanced coders out there, we've published the Root® coding robots’ [Bluetooth® Low Energy (BLE) protocol](https://github.com/RootRobotics/root-robot-ble-protocol), so that experienced makers can start creating their own advanced projects with the robot.
 This link should provide enough information for you to connect to and use the robot with any hardware that supports BLE using the programming language and Bluetooth® library of your choice.

-Please note: This requires advanced coding experience and some understanding of how BLE works.
+Please note: implementation of the Bluetooth protocol requires advanced coding experience and some understanding of how BLE works.
 To help you get started, we’ve included a basic sample script that runs on a Raspberry Pi® 3 to drive your Root® coding robots using arrow keys.

 </details>